32nd Annual State Of The Island 2018 At The Put-in-Bay Town Hall

 Karen Wilhelm, manager of the Erie Island Library

 Karen has been the manager of the Erie Island Library for the last three years and talked about the numerous programs for both kids and

 adults offered at the library.
 She welcomes any ideas for additional programs.
-She also talked about the services offered at the library – books, DVDs, audiobooks, magazines, copier, public computers, free wifi for computers, fax machine, notary service and Golden Buckeye sign up.
+She also spoke about the services offered at the library – books, DVDs, audiobooks, magazines, copier, public computers, free wifi for computers, fax machine, notary service, and Golden Buckeye sign-up.

 Put-in-Bay Twp.
 Trustee Matt Miller

 Put-in-Bay Township Trustee Matt Miller discussed how vital the Resort Tax was to the Township.
 He also talked about expanding the cardboard recycling program.

 Chris Joyce from the Senior Center talked about the increase in usage of the center, the numerous activities and programs offered,

 Mark Wilhelm from the Put-in-Bay Volunteer Fire Department. said that the members range in age from 20 to 70.
 Some members

 have more than 40 or 50 years of service.
 Al Duff has been in the department for 52 years.
 Mark said the department had 37 calls last